 UGSA represents the undergraduate student population.
 It was founded in 1973 for the purpose of providing a variety of entertaining and educational programs.
-The office is located in Suite 177, Blackburn Center.
-The phone number is (202) 806-4144.
+The office is located in room 177 at Blackburn Center.
+The phone number is 202-806-4144.